aswanthnarayan/Simplotel_Project/README.md

 # Simplotel Project

 This project is a responsive website template designed with HTML and CSS.
 It includes a navigation bar, a main page with text and a button, and a second page with images and content.
 The styling is enhanced with the use of custom fonts and color gradients.
+The website is completely responsive for desktop, tablet, and mobile

 [Live Demo](https://simplotel-aswanth-ck.netlify.app/)